cnapy-org/CNApy-guide/SETUP.md

 (printed above by `cat`, including any trailing `=` characters if present).
 </details>

 <details>
 <summary>Expand for AppVeyor setup</summary>

 ### Previewing pull request builds with AppVeyor

-You can optionally enable AppVeyor continuous integration to view pull request builds.
-AppVeyor supports storing manuscripts generated during pull request builds as artifacts.
+You can optionally enable AppVeyor continuous integration to view pull request builds AppVeyor supports storing manuscripts generated during pull request builds as artifacts.
 These can be previewed to facilitate pull request review and ensure formatting and reference changes render as expected.
 When a pull request build runs successfully, **@AppVeyorBot** will comment on the pull request with a download link to the manuscript PDF.